urql-graphql/urql/docs/graphcache/normalized-caching.md

 object is keyable, it will tell _Graphcache_ what the key of the returned entity is.
 In other words, we've told it how to get to a `Todo` from the `Query.todo` field.

 This mechanism is immensely more powerful than this example.
-We have two other use-cases that resolvers may be used for:
+We have other use-cases that resolvers may be used for:

 - Resolvers can be applied to fields with records, which means that it can be used to change or